DECODEproject/whitepaper/decode_applications.md

 Options for securing access (including just securing access to the stream via ABC) -->

-## Example - Peer to peer identity and reputation verification
+## Example - peer to peer identity and reputation verification

 There has been rapid growth in the sharing economy in the last decade.
 The presence of several large online platforms such as Airbnb and has enabled more people to engage in sharing resources available to them.
 A core driving factor in this fast growing economy is _trust_, and is one of the biggest concerns of using sharing economy platforms.